✨ Offering No-Obligation (FREE) AI Consulting Meetings Daily! Book a MeetingHere (click me)

 Payload Patching: How Claude Fixes Data In-Flight #

-Payload patching is the most advanced self-healing pattern—Claude analyzes schema validation errors and generates corrected data that passes validation on retry.
+Payload patching is the most advanced self-healing pattern—Claude analyzes schema validation errors through the Anthropic API and generates corrected data that passes validation on retry.
 This handles API schema drift, data quality issues from upstream sources, and validation failures without human intervention.

 When Payload Patching Works #